-A 10/10 on IGN, a 97% on Metacritic, and a 9.5/10 on Polygon: fans and critics alike have their hats off for this newest installment in the Super Mario series.
+A 10/10 on IGN, a 97% on Metacritic, and a 9.5/10 on Polygon: fans and critics alike had their hats off for Super Mario Odyssey.

 This really doesn’t come as much of a surprise – the visuals are breathtaking, the gameplay is endearing, and of course, the music is delightful as it often is in Mario titles.
-There’s one piece in particular that everyone’s raving about, and it’s none other than the game’s theme music, “Jump Up, Super Star!”
-The song is in a big band jazz arrangement, which isn’t particularly new to Mario; what’s fresh, however, is the inclusion of lyrics, with the piece placing charming vocals by the (perhaps forgotten) damsel-in-distress Pauline, voiced by Kate Higgins, front and center.
+One piece in particular that stands out from the rest is the game’s theme music, “Jump Up, Super Star!”
+The song is in a big band jazz arrangement, which wasn’t particularly new to Mario; what was fresh, however, is the inclusion of lyrics, with the piece placing charming vocals by the (perhaps forgotten) damsel-in-distress Pauline, voiced by Kate Higgins, front and center.

 To celebrate the three-year anniversary of Super Mario Odyssey‘s release, let’s take a look at four elements in the bassline in the chorus of “Jump Up, Super Star!” to learn how we might begin writing the foundation to our own jazz tune.
 A transcription and harmonic analysis are below in score notation, as well as MIDI for less sheet music-minded people – the colors and arrows highlight certain compositional techniques that’ll be explained throughout this post.
 Download the project from the player below to listen to and experiment directly with the transcription yourself.

 1. Outlining a jazzy chord progression